spatialos/gdk-for-unity/README.md

 Welcome to the SpatialOS GDK for Unity community.

-Our SpatialOS community shapes the functionality of the SpatialOS GDK for Unity, so make sure you are part of the conversation.
-Come and find us on [Discord](https://discordapp.com/invite/SCZTCYm) or talk to us on the *feedback* section in our [forums](https://forums.improbable.io/latest?tags=unity-gdk) (use the *unity-gdk tag*)
+Our community shapes the functionality of the SpatialOS GDK for Unity, so make sure you are part of the conversation.
+Come and find us on [Discord](https://discordapp.com/invite/SCZTCYm) or talk to us in the *feedback* section of our [forums](https://forums.improbable.io/latest?tags=unity-gdk) (use the *unity-gdk tag*)

 #### What's the SpatialOS GDK for Unity all about?
-The SpatialOS Game Development Kit (GDK) for Unity enables game developers to build multiplayer games with SpatialOS.
+The SpatialOS Game Development Kit (GDK) for Unity enables game developers to build multiplayer [Unity](http://unity3d.com) games with [SpatialOS](https://docs.improbable.io/reference/latest/shared/concepts/spatialos).
 It will be made up of three parts:

-* the GDK Core, a performant, data-driven [SpatialOS](https://docs.improbable.io/reference/latest/shared/concepts/spatialos) multiplayer integration based on the new Unity [Entity Component System (ECS)](https://unity3d.com/unity/features/job-system-ECS).
+* the GDK Core, a performant, data-driven [SpatialOS](https://docs.improbable.io/reference/latest/shared/concepts/spatialos) multiplayer integration.

 * a library of solutions for hard or common networked game development problems via Feature Modules.